R-Type III: The Third Lightning: Release

 R-Type III was originally released only on the Super NES, but later ported to the Game Boy Advance by Italy-based Raylight Studios.

 The SNES version was released for download on the Nintendo Wii's Virtual Console, but was delisted in Japan on March 30, 2012, Europe on March 31, 2012 and North America on January 2, 2013.

 At the CES 2018, Retro-bit has announced that they would be re-releasing R-Type III: The Third Lightning as well as its other installments on a Super NES multicart that was released in May 2018, having a Standard Edition and a Limited Collector’s Edition as well.

 R-Type III: The Third Lightning is a game built into Retro-Bit's Super Retrocade, which features a number of legally-licensed titles.
 (In the version 1.1 release of that product, the first R-Type and R-Type II are also included games.)

+R-Type III would receive a high definition remake called R-Type Dimensions III on May 18, 2026 for PlayStation 5, Nintendo Switch, Nintendo Switch 2 and PC through Steam, developed by KRITZELKRATZ 3000 and published by ININ.

 Reception

+R-Type III: The Third Lightning received a 22.0/30 score in a readers' poll conducted by Super Famicom Magazine.
+The game also garnered generally favorable reception from critics.
 Electronic Gaming Monthlys five reviewers gave the Super NES version a unanimous score of 8 out of 10 each, commenting that "Huge levels, excellent bosses (and a rather high difficulty) makes this the shooter to get."
 They also praised the inclusion of a two-player mode.
-R-Type III: The Third Lightning was awarded Best Shooter of 1994 by Electronic Gaming Monthly.
-M!
-Games gave it a score of 84.
-Super Gamer gave the game an overall score of 91%, summarizing: "Stonking conversion of the classic shoot-'em-up from the Eighties.
-Graphics are coin-op quality, sound is excellent - and it's [..] hard!"
+R-Type III was awarded Best Shooter of 1994 by Electronic Gaming Monthly.

-Accolades

 In 1997, Electronic Gaming Monthly ranked the Super NES version the 23rd best console video game of all time, saying that compared to its predecessors it had virtually eliminated the slowdown, increased the difficulty, improved the graphics and sounds, and expanded the strategy by allowing the player to choose from three different Force Device units.
 IGN ranks it #65 on its list of the Top SNES Games of All Time.
 In 2018, Complex ranked the game 32nd on their "The Best Super Nintendo Games of All Time."
 In 1995, Total! rated the game 42nd in their Top 100 SNES Games.